stanifrolov/android-survey-template/README.md

+# QuizApp

-#Android app to conduct surveys and save data in SQLite.
+This is a template for an Android app to conduct surveys and save data in SQLite database.
+There are two databases.
+One for the questions and one for collecting the answers.

-#Pull database with adb
+## Pull database with adb

 Make sure adb is in your path.
 Use the following commands to pull and save the database from the connected smartphone.
-Alternatively, save the commands in a .bat file and run the script.

 `del [database-name]`